-- Exceedances of freshwater objectives for the support of aquatic life for dissolved copper where not confirmed with site specific hardness more than once in three years in Zones 1A and 1B.
+Exceedances of freshwater chronic objectives for the support of aquatic life for dissolved copper were confirmed with site specific hardness more than once in three years in Zones 1A.
 No copper data was available to assess in Zone 1C.
-No dissolved copper data was available for Zones 1D and 1E.
-For total copper measurements compared to total copper criteria (using conversion factors) four exceedance in Zone 1D and three in Zone 1E were observed.
-The apparent exceedances are low in both frequency and magnitude. - Exceedances of human health objectives (systemic) for mercury in Zone 1B
+No dissolved copper data was available for Zones 1B, 1D and 1E.
+For total copper measurements compared to total copper criteria (using conversion factors) exceedances were found in these three zones.
+Assessment is complicated by factors such as field sampling and analytical issues with contamination, a need to assess revisions to current criteria, and the influence of other water quality attributes that influence the partitioning and toxicity of copper.
+Coordination among basin states and agencies should continue to ensure the use of the most appropriate methods and procedures for the conduct of monitoring studies for copper in the Basin, and the harmonization of water quality criteria and assessment methodologies in all Zones.